 - If this does happen, this will negatively impact the price of gold and thus – the value of your investment

 Now, at this stage of your hypothesis – it should be noted that there is no guarantee that gold will [A] surpass its prior all-time price or [B] result in a sell-off should the all-time price be breached.
-But, as a shrewd investor – it’s best to have a trading plan in place to cover you in the event that your hypothesis is correct.
-This is why hedging is one of the best spread betting strategies to consider for this purpose.
+But, as a shrewd investor – it’s valuable to have a trading plan in place to cover you in the event that your hypothesis is correct.

 Let’s explore what outcomes might come to fruition once we decide to hedge our open gold position.